gustavoluvizotto/cert-validator/README.md

 # cert-validator
 X.509 certificate chain validator.

+## Environment
+Currently, it works only on Linux.
+That's because the program appends other root CAs to the system's root CA certificates, and the the x509 package in Go does not support this on Windows and macOS.

 ## Requirements
 * Go environment
 * Internet connection (to download the CCADB root CA certificates).